GabrielaMichelon/git-ecco/README.md

 ---
 ## Modules Description
-*featureid* module contains __App.java__, which you can execute to obtain the external features of a set of commits.

-*translation* module contains __App.java__, which you can execute after you have the features of the system for mining feature revisions.
+*translation* module contains a test ``MiningMetricsTest.java``, which you can execute for mining the feature life cycle of all commits of a system or of a specific release.